Instruction Tuning on Public Government and Cultural Data for Low-Resource Language: a Case Study in Kazakh: Background

-\textbf{Kazakhstan’s Institutional Structure and the Public Governance.} Kazakhstan operates as a presidential republic, and since gaining independence in 1991, the country has focused on modernization, particularly in governance and legal frameworks.
-The Constitution of Kazakhstan, adopted in 1995, provides the foundation for the country’s laws, establishing the rights and responsibilities of citizens, as well as the structure of the government.
-A significant shift has been the digitalization of many governmental processes, making services more accessible to the public.
-Kazakhstan ranks among the top 25 countries in the UN E-Government Development Index (EGDI) \citep{UN_EGDI}.
-One of the most notable achievements is the development of the \textit{eGov} platform, a centralized system providing citizens with streamlined access to various government services. \textit{eGov} serves as a one-stop portal for activities such as registering businesses, paying taxes, applying for social benefits, and obtaining official documents like passports and ID cards.
-It is a comprehensive source of governmental services in Kazakhstan, simplifying processes that previously required significant time and paperwork.
+Kazakhstan is a presidential republic that has prioritized modernization since its independence in 1991, particularly in governance and legal systems.
+The 1995 Constitution established the legal foundation, defining citizens’ rights and the structure of government.
+A major step in this modernization has been the digitalization of public services.
+Kazakhstan ranks among the top 25 countries in the UN E-Government Development Index (EGDI)~\citep{UN_EGDI}, with the \textit{eGov} platform serving as a centralized portal for services like business registration, tax payments, and social benefits.

-These various aspects of Kazakhstan—its rich cultural heritage, nomadic traditions, modern governance, and the increasing digitalization of public services—reflect the unique characteristics and dynamics of the country.
-As Kazakhstan continues to modernize and integrate technological advancements into everyday life, it is crucial that these characteristics are properly represented in tools like language models.
+These efforts reflect a broader national context shaped by Kazakhstan’s cultural heritage, nomadic traditions, and growing digital infrastructure.
+Platforms like \textit{eGov} highlight the integration of technology into daily governance.
+As the country continues to modernize, it is essential that language models accurately represent these unique characteristics to support cultural understanding and global relevance.